Shreyash2942/Data-Lab/README.md

 To stop running services, use `bash ~/app/stop`.
 To cycle (stop + start) them, run `bash ~/app/restart` (all menu options work inside the container except option `7`, which needs the host Docker CLI).

+### Airflow Login

+Starting Airflow via `bash ~/app/start --start-airflow` (or menu option 5) automatically ensures two things:

+- The default config disables bundled example DAGs (`load_examples = False`) before initializing the metadata DB, so you only see files that live under `~/airflow/dags`.
+- An admin user is created if missing (username `datalab`, password `airflow`).
+Sign into http://localhost:8080 with those credentials, then change the password or add more accounts as needed.

 ## Demo Helper

 Run sample jobs and validation checks with: